jfalcou/eve/doc/manual/functions/arithmetic/bitofsign.rst

       constexpr /* implementation defined */ bitofsign = {};
    }

-Function object computing bits of sign of a :ref:`Value <concept-value>`.
+Function object computing the bit of sign of a :ref:`Value <concept-value>`.

 Synopsis
 ********